-Get to know the meaning of the card Five of Cups
+Learn the meaning of the Five of Cups Tarot card

 The Five of Cups is one of the saddest cards in the Tarot.
 This can be seen from the image itself, which shows a person standing in a long black coat, while his back is turned to us.
 The person shown on this card is trying to hide his great emotions and the despair accompanying him, but his resigned pose clearly indicates that he has lost something very valuable.
 This loss is represented on the 5 of Cups by the symbolism of the reversed Three of Cups (signifying sorrow, grief and mourning).
 Behind that person, on the other hand, there are Two more Cups, which on one hand indicate that not all is lost yet, and on the other hand, still undiscovered and possibly positive emotions.
 In front of the person on the Five of Cups there is a flowing river symbolizing changing emotions, and in the distance we see the ruins of a castle.
 This card clearly refers to circumstances full of sorrow, suffering, and emotional pain.
 However, the loss may concern not only emotional matters, but also material or health issues.
 Situations identified with the Five of Cups are always difficult, but even the greatest pain eventually passes and this is the lesson from this card.